-- 5.18 As noted in paragraph 5.9, while the current Local Plan supports the view that there is enough market housing in the Parish, limiting housing development in the countryside and on green field sites while seeking to locate the majority of new housing within larger towns and existing urban areas, recent developments indicate that the new Dorset Council wishes to change this. - 5.19 Early consultation on the new Dorset Local Plan, covering all the new Dorset Council area, has proposed extending Burton Bradstock's and other sizeable Parishes' Defined Development Boundaries to incorporate housing sites identified in the Strategic Housing Land Area Assessment (SHLAA).
-If such changes are incorporated into the new Local Plan, this would open the door for substantial new housing development, perhaps upwards of 100 homes, adjacent or close to the current Defined Development Boundary for Burton Bradstock Village. - 5.20 Such a development would bring with it the opportunity for affordable homes to be included, with the current Local Plan target being 35% affordable homes of the total developed.
+- 5.18 As noted in paragraph 5.9, while the current Local Plan supports the view that there is enough market housing in the Parish, limiting housing development in the countryside and on green field sites while seeking to locate the majority of new housing within larger towns and existing urban areas, recent developments indicate that the new Dorset Council wishes to change this. - 5.19 Early consultation on the new Dorset Local Plan, covering all the new Dorset Council area, has proposed extending Burton Bradstock's and other sizeable Parishes' Defined Development Boundaries (DDBs)to incorporate housing sites identified in the Strategic Housing Land Area Assessment (SHLAA).
+While the latest Local Plan consultation now excludes Burton Bradstock from such a DDB extension, it remains a possibility particularly if new housing targets increase or the new housing sites identified in the draft Plan fail to deliver.
+If such changes did come about, this would open the door for substantial new housing development, perhaps upwards of 100 homes, adjacent or close to the current Defined Development Boundary for Burton Bradstock Village. - 5.20 Such a development would bring with it the opportunity for affordable homes to be included, with the current Local Plan target being 35% affordable homes of the total developed.
 Given the relatively high prices of homes in the Parish compared with the rest of West Dorset, the Parish Council believes that more than 35% affordable housing should be achievable in the Parish.
-While this might seem to be a solution to the problem of local housing need, it would be necessary to ensure that the tenure, long term affordability and size of such housing was appropriate. - 5.21 In addition such development would be against the wishes of the vast majority of views expressed to the Parish Council during all our consultations on the matter, and the prospect of sites being identified for very profitable market housing effectively rules out their use as Rural Housing Exception sites.
+While this might seem to be a solution to the problem of local housing need, it would be necessary to ensure that the tenure, long term affordability and size of such housing was appropriate to meet identified needs. - 5.21 In addition such development would be against the wishes of the vast majority of views expressed to the Parish Council during all our consultations on the matter, and the prospect of sites being identified for very profitable market housing effectively rules out their use as Rural Housing Exception sites.